Manikandan-A-2001/Blackjack-Game/README.md

 # Blackjack-Game
+    Developed a console-based Blackjack game in java, simulating the popular casino card game.
+The project showcases skills in object-oriented programming, algorithm design, and user interaction through the command line interface.
 ## Rules
 - Number cards (2-10) are worth their face value.
 - Face cards (King, Queen, Jack) are worth 10 points each.